 The UGR has seven campuses; the Central Campus, The Health Campus and the Campuses of Cartuja, Fuentenueva, and Aynadamar in Granada.
 There are two additional campuses in the North African cities of Ceuta and Melilla.
 All local Granada campuses are 10-15 minutes walking from the IES Abroad Granada Center, except the Cartuja Campus (15 minutes away by bus).

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Granada, it will feel like home.

-Homestays – You live in a Spanish home and eat two meals a day with your hosts while your program is in session.
+Homestays – Live in a Spanish home and eat two meals a day with your hosts while your program is in session.
 In some cases, more than one IES Abroad student may be placed in each home.
-No other English speaking students will be living in your homestay.
-Homestays are typically located within a 5-35 minute walk from the Center.

-Residence Halls – Residence halls include 15 meals (Monday through Friday), with no meals on the weekends.
+Dorm houses – Dorm houses include 18 meals (Monday through Saturday), with no meals on Sundays and holidays.
 This housing option is suitable for independent-minded students with a high level of Spanish language, who are comfortable being proactive when meeting Spanish students and integrating into local student culture.
 Placements are limited.

-Colegios Mayores – Each Colegio dorm has its own unique social and academic environment.
-This housing option includes up to 19 meals per week in student cafeterias.
+Colegios Mayores (spring only) – Each Colegio Mayor has its own unique social and academic environment.
+This housing option includes up to 18 meals per week in student cafeterias.
 It is ideal for outgoing students with a high level of Spanish language who want to integrate into local student culture, participate in Colegio activities, and are willing to abide by the rules and curfews of the Colegio.
 Placements are limited.

 The program begins with a mandatory 10-day orientation that introduces you to the IES Abroad Granada staff, your fellow students, and the city of Granada.
 Topics such as academics, housing, transportation, and health and safety are covered during this time.

 The IES Abroad Granada Center staff organizes local museum tours around the city.
-In addition, you may spend two days in Malaga, take a one-day trip to an Andalusian National Park, and a two-day trip to Ronda and Seville.
+In addition, you may spend two days in Malaga, take a 1-day trips to an Andalusian National Park, and a two-day field trip to Ronda and Seville.
 During this time, you will also receive intensive Spanish language instruction.